 What do you recommend for those who might be new to this?

 Health care is personal.
 You want to look at how frequently you use health care, what medications you take and what the cost of them might be — and keep that in mind while shopping.
 You also might want to look at what physicians and hospitals are in network.
-Many products now offer virtual visits at no cost, or offer wellness and value-added benefits.
+Many plans may offer virtual visits at no additional cost, or offer wellness and value-added benefits.
 You can always learn more at UHCExchange.com or contact 1-800-806-0451 TTY 711 to get help with finding the best plan for you.